-A function that is passed the exit status (or return value) from the specified action and can return an arbitrary or modified value.
+If provided, must be a callable which accepts a single parameter, the exit status (or return value) from the specified action, and which returns an arbitrary or modified value.
 This can be used, for example, to specify that an Action object's return value should be ignored under special conditions and SCons should, therefore, consider that the action always succeeds.
 Example: